battaglr/naked/readme.md

 # Naked

-— Is this yet another boilerplate to start web apps from scratch?
+Yet another boilerplate to start web apps from scratch.
-— Yes, it is.

 ## What I'm looking at?